 The rear wheels on the Expedition Double Jogger are ENORMOUS (16″) and make it surprisingly easy to steer, especially for a double.
 These air-filled bike tires will need to be pumped occasionally and may run the risk of getting flat.
-Again, the front wheel swivels or locks depending on whether you are jogging/on rough terrain or not.
-Outside of the air-filled tires, the Baby Trend Expedition does not have any other shock absorbing features, so the ride is not as smooth as it would be with one of the high-dollar strollers like the BOB.
+Outside of the air-filled tires, the Baby Trend Expedition does not have any other shock-absorbing features, so the ride is not as smooth as it would be with one of the high-dollar strollers like the BOB.

-One complaint you’ll read about over and over again is the shimmy and vibration in the front wheel when in the locked position.
+One complaint you’ll read about over and over again is the shimmy and vibration in the front wheel — the infamous wobble.
 A clever father devised a simple fix for it using a large rubber and metal washer.
 Check it out here.
 Again, you shouldn’t have to do this, but that’s what happens when you pay $200 for a double stroller.

 Folding & Carrying

-Trigger mechanisms on the side folds the stroller down quite easily and you can remove the giant wheels for a tighter fit into your trunk.
+Trigger mechanisms on the side fold the stroller down quite easily and you can remove the giant wheels for a tighter fit into your trunk.
 No, it’s not very easy to schlep around when folded, and petite women and grandparents may really struggle to get this beast in and out of the trunk.
-The stroller itself is fairly large when folded and definitely won’t fit into smaller trunks.
+The stroller itself is fairly large when folded and may not fit into smaller trunks.

 Jogging?
-Not so much.
+Ehhh.
 You can technically jog with this stroller (it is, after all, called a jogger), but many people report problems with the Wobble (mentioned above).
-Yes, you can run with it, but if you are a serious/long distance runner, I highly (highly!) recommend you spend more money on a higher quality stroller – or buy a nicer, used jogger.
+Yes, you can run with it, but if you are a serious/long distance runner, I recommend you spend more money on a higher quality stroller – or buy a nicer, used jogger.

 Bottom line: If you receive a unit without defects and you’re able to fix the front wheel wobble issue (seems easy enough to do), this economy double rides well, has pretty good storage, and can take you on many fun adventures for years to come.

 * Baby Trend also makes a 4-wheeled, all-terrain double stroller called the Navigator, which has 4 large wheels (instead of 3).
 Unlike the Expedition, the Navigator accepts one or two infant car seats.
-The quality is on par with the Expedition (i.e. okay, but not great).
+The quality is on par with the Expedition (so-so).

 Weight: 32.5 lbs